pguso/ai-agents-from-scratch/README.md

 4. **Memory is essential**: Agents need to remember across sessions
 5. **Reasoning patterns matter**: ReAct > simple prompting for complex tasks
 6. **Performance matters**: Parallel processing, streaming, token limits
-7. **Debugging is crucial**: PromptDebugger shows what the model actually sees
+7. **Debugging is crucial**: See exactly what the model receives

+### After Phase 2 (Framework Tutorial), you'll master:

+1. **The Runnable pattern**: Why everything in frameworks uses one interface
+2. **Composition over configuration**: Building complex systems from simple parts
+3. **Message-driven architecture**: How frameworks structure conversations
+4. **Chain abstraction**: Connecting prompts, LLMs, and parsers seamlessly
+5. **Tool orchestration**: Safe execution with timeouts and error handling
+6. **Agent execution loops**: The mechanics of decision-making agents
+7. **State machines**: Managing complex workflows with graphs
+8. **Production patterns**: Error handling, retries, streaming, and debugging

 ### What frameworks give you:

 Now that you understand the fundamentals, frameworks like LangChain, CrewAI, or AutoGPT provide:
-- Pre-built reasoning patterns
+- Pre-built reasoning patterns and agent templates
-- Tool libraries
+- Extensive tool libraries and integrations
-- Memory management
+- Production-ready error handling and retries
 - Multi-agent orchestration
-- Production-ready error handling
 - Observability and monitoring
+- Community extensions and plugins

 **You'll use them better because you know what they're doing under the hood.**